Essential Camera Filters for Landscape Photography

 If you’re not currently using camera filters for your landscape photography, I would urge you to think again.
 Only a limited selection of lens filters could be classed as essential; carry these and master using them.
 They will serve you well and you should see an improvement in the quality of your work.

 If you would like to know me about filters I have produced a more detailed guide available in the Lenscraft Creative Store.
-I also supply Kase Wolverine filters in the Lenscraft Store.
+I also supply Kase Wolverine filters in the Lenscraft Store or you can find the complete range on the Kase Filters website.
 Kase Wolvering filters are very high quality, professional glass filters.
 They are neutral, don’t flare, don’t scratch and are shatter resistant.
 This article explains more about why I switched to using Kase Filters.

 As an Amazon Associate I earn from qualifying purchases.